Club “Малышок” (for babies 0-3 and their parents)

 The Russian Language program consists of short courses, each of which is designed for one academic year, and corresponds to the age of students.
 The younger children begin to learn the Russian language through the basic elements, such as vowel and consonant sounds and letters of the Russian alphabet, syllables, etc. As their study progresses the children become increasingly acquainted with various aspects of Russian grammar: spelling, morphology, syntax and punctuation, and the use this knowledge in practice through workbook exercises.
 Furthermore, children learn to write essays.

-Finally, pupils in our Russian Language program can participate in annual competitions of writing in Russian, which is held throughout the UK.
-Students write essays on various categories and levels.
-In addition, each fall the children are involved in the Russian competition on the Russian language – the “Russian bear”.
+In addition, each autumn the children are involved in the Russian competition on the Russian language – the “Russian bear”.

 Reading and Speech development (children 5-11 years old)